 - Number of occupants in the house

-For your standard 1"-3" air filters, the OEM specs basically say to change them every 30-60 days, which is actually a great rule of thumb.
-Still, general rules aren't always for everybody.
+For your standard 1"-3" air filters, the OEM specs basically tell you to change them bi-monthly, which is actually a great rule of thumb.
+Still, general guidelines are not applicable to all.
 If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
 Why should you factor in your pets?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Of course, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.
+Clearly, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.

 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months

 - Common suburban home without pets: Change every 90 days

 - Got a cat or dog: Change every 60 days